This section only applies to user agents, data mining tools, and conformance checkers.

 This specification does not make any attempt to support EBCDIC-based encodings and UTF-32 in its algorithms; support and use of these encodings can thus lead to unexpected behavior in implementations of this specification.

-One leading U+FEFF BYTE ORDER MARK character must be ignored if any are present in the input stream.
+One leading U+FEFF BYTE ORDER MARK character must be ignored if any are present.

 The requirement to strip a U+FEFF BYTE ORDER MARK character regardless of whether that character was used to determine the byte order is a willful violation of Unicode, motivated by a desire to increase the resilience of user agents in the face of naïve transcoders.